All Episodes

 They are propping this guy up.

-Well, I was going to say short months, but they seem very long at times.
+He has accomplished this all by his own self in just 12, I was to say short months, but they seem very long at times.

 Spencer Davis group.

-We get back into the programming portion of the Rush Limbaugh program.
+Let me get back into the programming portion of the Rush Limbaugh program.

-There was one serious gaffe, and it was made by Martha Cookley when she said there are no terrorists left in Afghanistan.
+By the way, that debate last night between Martha Cookley and Scott Brown, there was one serious gaff, and it was made by Martha Cookley when she said there are no terrorists left in Afghanistan, that they've all gone to Pakistan and Iraq or something.

-There are no terrorists, no Taliban, no Al-Qaeda left in Afghanistan.
+There are no terrorists, no Taliban, no al-Qaeda left in Afghanistan.

-Now that's that's big.
+Now, that's big.

-That that is just misstatement.
+That is just a misstatement.

 I mean, that's ignorant.